thibaud57/BeatportScrapper-TrackTagger/README.md

   considering almost any result a match, while a value of 100 is strict, requiring an exact match.
 Adjust between 0 and 100 to suit your accuracy preference.

-## How to Use
+## How to use

-1. Create a directory containing all the music tracks you intend to rename.
-2. With your environment set up, run the main project:
+Start by running the main project with command:
 ```bash
 python main.py
 ```

 ## Menu Options

 Upon running the main project, you'll be presented with a menu: